manuelvsousa/cnv-project/project_instructions.md

 You will launch solver jobs through the faculty web page at http://groups.tecnico.ulisboa.pt/meic-cnv/cnv-project/.
 In this link there is a simple HTML page where you can choose the map to execute, the search strategy (BFS, DFS, ASTAR) to use, the starting point (xS, yS), the top-left corner (x0, y0) and bottom-right corner (x1, y1) of the bounding-rectangle.

-You must also specify the address and port of your Amazon EC2 instance or load balancer so that your browser sends the request to it and receives the solution when it finishes.
+You must also specify the address and mssServerPort of your Amazon EC2 instance or load balancer so that your browser sends the request to it and receives the solution when it finishes.

-When you configure the parameters such as your Amazon EC2 instance (load balancer) address and port, the search algorithm to use, the starting point and the bounding rectangle coordinates and the map on which to execute the solver, you can press the **Execute** button.
+When you configure the parameters such as your Amazon EC2 instance (load balancer) address and mssServerPort, the search algorithm to use, the starting point and the bounding rectangle coordinates and the map on which to execute the solver, you can press the **Execute** button.
 Your browser will then send a request to your web server running on Amazon EC2.

-We provide an example web server which listens for requests on port 8000 - **see below for more information**.
+We provide an example web server which listens for requests on mssServerPort 8000 - **see below for more information**.

 ## This code has three main Java applications: